 Location: Ford Ord National Monument & Laguna Seca Recreation Area

-All 100K finishers will receive a custom printed beer stein with the race logo.
+All other finishers will receive a custom medal with the race logo.

 The Dead Last Finisher (DLF) in each even will receive a custom award.

 Age-group medals (3 deep) will be awarded in the following categories, for both males and females: